Edge-Marketing-and-Design/edgeDevFirebase/README.md

 ### Users Snapshot Data

-This will create a reactive object (users) that contains the members of the collection and subcollections passed to the snapshot that the user running the function has assign access for, it will be a listed index by  email/user id.
-Passing no collection will get all users that the user running has assign access for.
+This will create a reactive object (state.users) that contains the members of the collection passed to the snapshot if the user running the function has assign access for, it will be a listed index by  email/user id.

 ```javascript
 edgeFirebase.startUsersSnapshot("myItems");